yext/answers-search-ui/README.md

   // Optional: function to give each result item custom rendering
   renderItem: () => {},
   // Optional: string to give custom template to result item
-  itemTemplate: `<div> Custom template </div>`,
+  itemTemplate: '<div> Custom template </div>',
   // Set a maximum number of columns that will display at the widest breakpoint.
-  // Possible values are 1, 2, 3 or 4. defaults to 1
+  // Possible values are 1, 2, 3 or 4.
+Defaults to 1
   maxNumberOfColumns: 3,
-  // Whether to display the total number of results, default true
+  // Whether to display the total number of results.
+Defaults to true
   showResultCount: true,
   // The card used to display each individual result, see the Cards section for more details,
   card: {
-    // Optional: The type of card, currently only 'Standard', 'Accordion', and 'Legacy' are supported, defaults to 'Standard'
+    // Optional: The type of card, currently only 'Standard', 'Accordion' and 'Legacy' are supported.
+Defaults to 'Standard'
     cardType: 'Standard',
     // Required, see Data Mappings for more details
     dataMappings: () => {},